Updated: April 17, 2023 - 6 min read

 What is the Job Like (And How to Get One!)

-Let’s get into the nitty gritty.
+Let’s get into the nitty-gritty.

 A Product Marketing Manager is very similar to a Product Manager in terms of salary and scope.
-Any place with tech will have PMM jobs, with the highest concentration in tech centres like San Francisco, London, Berlin, and Bangalore.
+Any place with tech will have PMM jobs, with the highest concentration in tech centers like San Francisco, London, Berlin, and Bangalore.

 The average US salary for a PMM is $114,000 as of 2020, and may go up as high as $181,000 for bigger tech companies.

 For the interview, you should prepare the answers to some typical Product Marketing interview questions.
 Such as:

 Tell me about some memorable marketing campaigns which you admire